 Who Framed FIFA 15 Ultimate Team ?

-‘Who framed FIFA 15 Ultimate Team?’ is the title of this article and if you’ve been actually paying attention you noticed I don’t blame the autobuyers or the coin sellers, but the game developer.
-They have the responsibility to hand the customer a product that functions.
-And they ought to take the right measures within the right timings to make sure that happens.
-If they consider the autobuyers and coin sellers the ones to blame, then they have to act accordingly without this meaning negative effects on the player’s game experience.
-I don’t even need to know what they’ve gone, as long as I’m able to play FUT 15 in the same conditions as those that were promised me when I bought it.
-Which isn’t the case.
+‘Who framed FIFA 15 Ultimate Team?’ is the title of this article, and if you’ve been paying attention, you’ll notice that I don’t blame the autobuyers or the coin sellers, but rather the game developer.
+They have the responsibility to provide the customer with a functioning product and should take the appropriate measures at the right time to ensure that happens.
+If they consider autobuyers and coin sellers to be at fault, then they must act accordingly without negatively affecting the player’s game experience.
+As long as I’m able to play FUT 15 under the conditions promised to me when I bought it, which isn’t the case.

 Who Framed FIFA 15 Ultimate Team ?